DataDalton/Minecraft-Performance-Guide/Java Arguments/README.md

 - Run your Minecraft servers on the Clear Linux OS - It's by far the most optimized linux distribution out-of-the-box, and it has some other nice features (like a stateless config system).
 It also runs clients on AMD/Intel GPUs [quite well](https://web.archive.org/web/20220916090057/https://docs.01.org/clearlinux/latest/tutorials/multi-boot/dual-boot-win.html).

-- [Oracle Linux](https://www.oracle.com/linux/) is also a good choice for servers, since its reasonably well optimized out-of-the-box and has Graalvm (EE) available via the package manager.
+- [Oracle Linux](https://www.oracle.com/linux/) is also a good choice for servers, since its reasonably well optimized out-of-the-box and has Graalvm available via the package manager.

 - For Linux clients, Arch-based distros like CachyOS or EndeavorOS are excellent, as they have wide support for most hardware.